- Question 1 is not about homeschooling. It is about homebound instruction, which is public schooling provided by a public school

 Yes.
 Students who turn 16 (or 17 in New York City) between July 1 and June 30 are of compulsory attendance age during the entire school year.

-44. Is a district required to review the IHIP submitted for a student beyond compulsory attendance age?
+44. Is a district required to review an IHIP for a student beyond compulsory attendance age?

 46. May a superintendent find a program of home instruction deficient, if he/she concludes that the student needs socialization or interaction with other children?